vikaskumar04121998/New_Cryptography_Algorithm_for_Server-Client/README.md

 # New_Cryptography_Algorithm_for_Server-Client

-we are using Bluetooth for transmission and receiving data.
+We are using Bluetooth for transmission and receiving data.

 Bluetooth security is to safeguard administrations presented by gadgets as well as allow without a doubt, unmistakable gadgets to associate. just like Wi-Fi Bluetooth can be very risky at some times.